- Algaebase: Specialises in algae on land and in water. The coverage of marine algae is most complete.

 - Encyclopedia for Life: Brings together facts about all scientifically named organisms, animals, plants, fungi, protists, and bacteria, in existence on Earth.

-- International Plant Names Index (IPNI): The International Plant Names Index (IPNI) contains the names and associated basic bibliographical details of all seed plants.
-It is a useful source for checking the spelling and bibliographic details (e.g. where the name was first published, the author(s) of the article and so on) of plant names.
+- International Plant Names Index (IPNI): Contains the names and associated basic bibliographical details of all seed plants.
+Useful source for checking the spelling and bibliographic details (e.g. where the name was first published, the author(s) of the article and so on) of plant names.

 - The Taxonomy Database: Curated US database, which provides classification and nomenclature to around 10% of known species maintained by the National Center for Biotechnology Information.